 - Challenges in treating clients with personality disorders

-- Looming reduction techniques in CBT for anxiety
+- CBT for reducing looming vulnerability in anxiety

 - REBT considering personality and personality disorders